mortezaadi/ninja-activiti-module/README.md

 ===============================================
 Activiti (http://activiti.org/) is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
 Its core is a super-fast and rock-solid BPMN 2 process engine for Java.

-This module runs activiti inside Ninja framework (http://www.ninjaframework.org/).
+This module helps running activiti inside Ninja framework (http://www.ninjaframework.org/).

 Getting started
 ---------------